NegatioN/BattleRiteStats/_characters/shen-rao.md

       name: Mandate of Heaven
       type: mixed
     - color: grey
-      description: Increases Storm Bolt range by 10.
-Storm Struck targets can be redirected by recasting Storm Bolt.
+      description: Increases the second blast radius of Dragon Roar by 10 and enemies hit are pulled towards the center.
-      icon: f381f5a83890a9342b8332f2a234b06f
+      icon: c7eae372c662b324c9af9533cd22293e
-      name: Puppeteer
+      name: Shock and Awe
       type: mixed
     - color: grey
       description: The radius of Dominion is increased by 30 and casting it empowers